-Aberdeen boss Derek McInnes plays down Rangers vacancy link
+Aberdeen: Derek McInnes plays down Rangers vacancy link

 -